Is video conferencing HIPAA compliant?

 OrthoLive helps you to be HIPAA compliant in two ways:

-1) It protects data privacy in that all audio/video communication is securely encrypted and transmitted from point-to-point such that even OrthoLive and other technology partners do not have access to any identifiable health information that may be communicated.
+- It protects data privacy in that all audio/video communication is securely encrypted and transmitted from point-to-point such that even OrthoLive and other technology partners does not have access to any identifiable health information that may be communicated.

-2) OrthoLive offers the HIPAA-required Business Associate Agreement in which Ortholive agrees to be responsible for keeping all patient information secure and to immediately report any breach of personal health information.
+- OrthoLive offers the HIPAA-required Business Associate Agreement where OrthoLive agrees to be responsible for keeping all patient information secure and to immediately report any breach of personal health information.

 HIPAA and Health IT